 I couldn’t find a real-time tsunami map — I’m not sure if such a thing exists — but I did find a few cool resources instead.

-The NOAA National Centers for Environmental Information has a fun interactive map where you can see previous tsunami events, significant volcanoes and earthquakes, and the hazards for your region.
-There’s a drop-down menu where you can select a significant tsunami event from the past and you can see where it took place and which places were affected.
+The NOAA National Centers for Environmental Information has a fun interactive map where you can see previous tsunami events and significant volcanoes and earthquakes.
+This site can help people identify the hazards for their local area.
+There’s a drop-down menu where you can select a significant tsunami event from the past and it provides you with additional information about where it took place and which places were affected.

 Another good resource is this global and regional hazard map, provided for by the International Tsunami Information Center.
 The map includes significant earthquakes, volcanoes, and tsunami hazard locations.
 They also have historical maps showing a record of the effects caused by tsunamis in different parts of the world.